HenryJarrett/Monte-Carlo-Agg-Claim/README.md

 # Distribution Classes
 Every distribution is represented by a class.
 These classes can be found in the 'distributions.py' file.
 The primary distribution function used is random(), random() is the function used when simulating claim counts or claim amounts.
 The function works by generating a decimal value between 0 and 1, it then uses the distribtuions inverse cdf to match a value of x to that uniform value.

+# Set Up Guide
+If you wish to run an unlimited version of this program on your home computer you will need to install pandas, streamlit, and python3.

+If you do not have python3 installed on your computer, please follow this guide: https://www.geeksforgeeks.org/python/download-and-install-python-3-latest-version/

+The additional libraries can be installed using the following commands in your terminal(linux) or powershell(windows):
+'pip install pandas'
+'pip install streamlit'

+Finally, download the program, enter the terminal/powershell in the directory with the downloaded files, and run it with it 'streamlit run app.py'